Design-Computing/Design-Computing.github.io/md/week1.md

 #### Push

 Once you've made a commit (or lots of commits), click the `...` three dots to get the menu.
 Find _Push_ and click it.
+Frustratingly, there are two sets of `...` three dots, and the one we want is invisible until you put your cursor over it.
+It's just underneath the set of dots that's actually visible. _ARGH!_

 Wait for the incredibly subtle indicator to stop moving, then...